zephinzer/godev/README.md

   zephinzer/golang-dev:latest start;
 ```

-To start the tests, create a new terminal in the smae directory and run:
+To start the tests, create a new terminal in the same directory and run:

 ```sh
 docker run -it \